North Georgia Rivers

 How many casts should you make in one Noontootla pool?

 About three good drifts is usually the limit before you've shown the fish enough.
 Fish each pool hard with accurate, drag-free presentations, then move on — beating a pool to death only educates the trout that live in it and makes them harder to catch.
+Methodical movement up the creek, leapfrogging from lie to lie, finds far more willing fish than grinding a single pool.

 Learn the small-stream game